sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

 ---

-## Clone an existing project to Pycharm
+## Clone an Existing Project to PyCharm
 1. In a new browser window go to an existing GitHub repository page that contains the project of interest.

 2. Click on the <span style="color:green">***CODE***</span> button to access the Git url.
 Click on the clipboard icon to copy the url.